 Years later, I was thrilled to discover Out of the Labyrinth by Swami Kriyananda.
 That book answered all my questions about life’s meaning, and replaced the barren ideas of Jean-Paul Sartre with a vision of hope and inspiration.
-Later, when Kriyananda published Education for Life: Preparing Children to Meet the Challenges, I recognized it as the “cure” for the ills of our society because it explained how teachers and parents could give children a sense of life’s joyous possibilities, starting at the earliest age.
+Later, when Kriyananda published Education for Life: Preparing Children to Meet Today’s Challenges, I recognized it as the “cure” for the ills of our society because it explained how teachers and parents could give children a sense of life’s joyous possibilities, starting at the earliest age.

 In Education for Life, Swami Kriyananda writes: